mcinnisd/gymbro/README.md

 The current roadmap is as follows:

-1. Clean up the repo and make it more organized
+1. Clean up the repo and make it more organized <-- Check
-2. Get a simple local website up and running with user logins
+2. Get a simple local website up and running with user logins <-- Check
+  a.
+Clean up website
+  b.
+Troubleshoot errors with pages
+  c.
+Make sure all pages load requests from backend
+3. Develop good visualizations of the users data
+  a.
+Put data on website dashboard
-3. Start to summarize gathered data and build v0 of the ai trainer
+4. Start to summarize gathered data and build v0 of the ai trainer
-4. Develop good visualizations of the users data
 5. Implment trends and cleaner summarized information
 6. Take into account users goals
 7. Start to track workouts and reccomend future workouts